Inflatable armbands

 Inflatable armbands, usually referred to as simply armbands, water wings, swimmies, or floaties, are swim aids designed to help a wearer float in water and learn to swim.

 Inflatable armbands are typically cylindrical, inflatable plastic bands that are inflated and worn on the upper arms.
 When the wearer is in water, the air inside the armbands provides buoyancy, helping the wearer float.
 Although often thought of as a swimming aid for children, armbands are also available in adult sizes.

 Advantages

 Inflatable armbands are inexpensive, easy to find, and durable.
 They can help children to build confidence and learn to swim earlier.
 The amount of flotation provided can be decreased by deflating them partially.
 During swimming lessons, children may do better in difficult lessons and be easier to supervise if they wear armbands.

 Criticism

-Despite their popularity, swimming experts advise against using inflatable armbands.
+Despite their popularity, some swimming experts advise against using inflatable armbands.
 Although they can help a child to float, they can slip off and lead to drowning.
 Inflatable armbands are not a life-saving device, and mistaking them for one can create a dangerous false sense of security.
 Additionally, inflatable armbands teach children to float in a vertical position, which is incorrect because swimming is usually done in a prone position.
 Children who wear armbands can become dependent on them, as well.